-For single course students: completed upper secondary education including documented proficiency in Swedish corresponding to Swedish B, English corresponding to English A. Furthermore: 15 hp in mathematics and 12 hp in computer science or programming techniques.
+For non-program students: completed upper secondary education including documented proficiency in Swedish corresponding to Swedish B, English corresponding to English A. Furthermore: 15 hp in mathematics, including discrete mathematics and probability, and 12 hp in computer science or programming.